Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 The Docs Are Right.
 The Sequence Is Wrong.

 The prerequisite structure that would make the content legible is never stated explicitly.
-It lives in the head of whoever wrote the doc.
-It gets reconstructed, imperfectly, by every new hire through trial and error.
+It lives in the head of whoever wrote the doc — and it gets reconstructed, imperfectly, by every new hire through trial and error.
+One person asks Maria for help in week two; another asks David; another just Googles.
+The result: three months of unnecessary confusion, repeated questions to senior engineers, and onboarding paths that vary wildly between cohorts depending on who happened to answer which question first.

 Why Order Matters More Than Completeness

 Imagine handing someone a textbook with all the right information — but with the chapters shuffled randomly.
 Calculus before arithmetic.
 Thermodynamics before Newton's laws.
 The information is complete.
 The order is broken.
+A student who opens chapter one and finds a triple integral will conclude they're missing something, flip back through the book looking for foundations, and either find them or give up.

 This is what most internal documentation looks like from the perspective of a new engineer.